katrienantonio/hands-on-machine-learning-R-module-1/README.md

 by Katrien Antonio, Jonas Crevecoeur and Roel Henckaerts

-Course materials for the *Hands-on Machine Learning in R* course (November 2021).
+Course materials for the *Hands-on Machine Learning in R* course (December 2021).

 📆 Module 1 on December 2 & 9, 2021, Module 2 on January 13 & 20, 2021
-and Module 3 on January 27 & February 3, 2021 <br> 🕘 From 9.30 am to
+and Module 3 on January 27 & February 3, 2021 <br> 🕠 From 9.30 am to
-12.30 pm <br> 📌 online, organized by Actuarieel Instituut
+12.30 pm <br> 📍 online, organized by Actuarieel Instituut

 Course materials will be posted in the week before the workshop.
 You are now on the landing page for **Module 1: ML foundations and regression